oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 <copy>
 select count(*) as cnt
 from stream_acct u
-where u.acct_data.country = "USA" and
+where u.info.country = "USA" and
-u.acct_data.contentStreamed.showId =any 16
+u.info.shows.showId =any 16
 </copy>
 ````
 Notice the use of the `=any` operator here.
 Using the simple `=` operator would cause a runtime error to be raised, because `=` expects each of its operands to be at most one value, but the `u.info.shows.showId` path expression returns all the show ids in the shows array.
 Instead, the  `=any` acts like a `contains` here, i.e., it returns true if the shows array contains a show id with value 16.